dtr-org/unit-e/CONTRIBUTING.md

 information in the [developer
 notes](https://github.com/dtr-org/unit-e/blob/master/doc/developer-notes.md#github-issues).

-Contact security@dtr.org to report security vulnerabilities or discuss sensitive security related matters.
+See [SECURITY.md](SECURITY.md) for information how to deal with security issues.

 Release Policy